 MyDownstate login portal: Use this page to access logins for the most commonly used systems: Banner (registration, bill payment, grades); Bb Learn, Leo and New Innovations "courseware", email, DegreeWorks (curricular progress tracking) and more.
-Go to http://downstate.edu and click on the MyDownstate link at the top of the page.
+Go to http://downstate.edu and click on "Information For You" and then "Current Students" where you will find "myDownstate Tools".